Fredrik Reinfeldt: Prime Minister (2006–2014)

-Reinfeldt became the Prime Minister of Sweden on 6 October 2006, serving concurrently as Leader of the Moderate Party.
-The 41-year old Reinfeldt became the youngest person to become Prime Minister since Rickard Sandler became Prime Minister at the age of 40 in 1925.
+Reinfeldt became the Prime Minister of Sweden on 6 October 2006 when he was confirmed by king Carl XVI Gustaf having been approved by the Riksdag the previous day, serving concurrently as Leader of the Moderate Party.
+The 41-year-old Reinfeldt became the youngest person to become prime minister since Rickard Sandler became Prime Minister at the age of 40 in 1925.
 With victories in 2006 and in 2010, Reinfeldt was the Moderate Party's longest-serving prime minister and the only person to lead the party to two consecutive general election victories.
 His Government compromised four parties (including his own) which prior to the election had formed a coalition named Alliance for Sweden, later turned into the Alliance.

 At a press conference prior to his appointment, Reinfeldt commented that "this feels historic in many ways" partly because it was the first time in 36 years there would be a majority government in Sweden.

 First term (2006–2010)

-2008 Financial Crisis
+2008 financial crisis and the Great Recession

-A global financial crisis was triggered in 2008, beginning in the United States.
-The financial crisis of 2008 which continued into 2009, had a major impact on the Swedish economy.
+The 2008 financial crisis and the Great Recession had a major impact on the Economy of Sweden.
 Reinfeldt's Government emphasized that a balanced budget was a priority, combined with income tax cuts to stimulate domestic production and commerce.
 The Cabinet received criticism for holding to hard in the public finances, with limited investments, and the support of Reinfeldt's policies dropped to one of the lowest ever seen for an incumbent Government.

 From 2009, the Swedish economy emerged as one of the world's fastest recovering economies with high competitiveness.
-Sweden was noted for having proved to overcome the crisis better than any other developed countries, and this was highlighted by the Government as a force in the run-up to 2010 general election.
-As Sweden emerged as the best country on several areas after the financial crisis it brought a resurgence of support, which eventually resulted in his re-election in 2010.
+Sweden was noted for having proved to overcome the crisis better than any other developed countries, and this was highlighted by the Government as a force in the run-up to the 2010 Swedish general election.
+As Sweden emerged as the best country on several areas after the Great Recession, it brought a resurgence of support, which eventually resulted in his re-election in 2010.
 This was the first time ever that the Moderate Party was re-elected after completing a full first term.